How to invest in a pandemic: Buy boring stocks - Local News 8

 But individual investors are getting back into more value-oriented sectors.

-According to data from mutual fund tracker EPFR Global, the weekly amount of money invested in financial sector and industrial sector funds through May 27 notched 20-week highs.
+According to data from mutual fund tracker EPFR, the weekly amount of money invested in financial sector and industrial sector funds through May 27 notched 20-week highs.
 And energy sector funds have now posted increased investments for the past 21 weeks.

-“Hopes that the global economy is now on the foothills of the post-pandemic recovery saw sector-oriented investors cast a wider net going into June,” said Cameron Brandt, director of research at EPFR Global, in a report.
+“Hopes that the global economy is now on the foothills of the post-pandemic recovery saw sector-oriented investors cast a wider net going into June,” said Cameron Brandt, director of research at EPFR, in a report.

 That makes sense.
 Conservative investors who may not be convinced the worst is over for the global economy may value high-yielding dividend payers over riskier, cyclical growth stocks.